Skip to content

 ldev osgi diag com.acme.foo.web

-5. Apply the fix locally
+5. Apply a targeted fix

 bash